EstimatedEst. Read Time: 13 minutes

 Upright Shoulder Press Position

-If I were to back off the angle of the Upright Shoulder Press and set the incline bench press angle to 60 degrees – which is one of the most common angles that people will do an Incline Bench Press – then you’re going to position your body to shift the focus down a little bit.
+If I were to back off the angle of the Upright Shoulder Press and set the incline bench press angle to 60 degrees – which is one of the most common angles that people will do incline presses – then you’re going to position your body to shift the focus down a little bit.

-But you can see this is a pretty large muscle and it’s not enough to put the focus down through the mid-belly of the upper chest.
+But you can see this is a larger muscle and it’s not enough to put the focus down through the mid-belly of the upper chest.

 So setting the flat bench to 60 degrees is a bench angle mistake.
-It’s not low enough and you might want to go a bit lower.
+It’s not a low enough incline bench setting and you might want to go a bit lower.

 Play Button